Final round of Innovation Challenge – Mind-blowing research projects by Vinsers

 Opportunities to take part in international science competitions

-More than just a system-wide event, Innovation Challenge lays the foundations for Vinsers’ improved project development capacity and their participation in national and international science and technology competitions.
+More than just a system-wide event, the Innovation Challenge lays the foundations for Vinsers’ project development capacity and their participation in national and international science and technology competitions.

 As this year’s competition has concluded, the best research projects will be selected for renowned competitions such as the International Elementz Fair in Singapore, the World Invention Creativity Olympics (WICO) in South Korea, and more.
 Accordingly, young talents in science are discovered early and mentored through in-depth training.